-Automobile industry is currently gearing up with the widespread adoption of big data-backed business strategies.
-Although the developments in automobile technology was much slower in the last decade, newer technological advancements like IoT, driver-less cars and big data have tremendously helped kickstart a disruptive phase for the industry.
-Companies now get deeper insights on customer sentiments, market fluctuations, competitor activity and the like, thanks to web crawling technology.
+The automobile industry is currently gearing up with the widespread adoption of big data-backed business strategies.
+Although the developments in automobile technology were much slower in the last decade, newer technological advancements like IoT, driver-less cars, and big data have tremendously helped kickstart a disruptive phase for the industry.
+Companies now get deeper insights on customer sentiments, market fluctuations, competitor activity, and the like, thanks to web crawling technology.
 The rise of web crawling as a means of data extraction has unlocked a goldmine of insights for companies operating in all domains.
 Here are some of the common use cases that we’ve encountered from the auto industry on our quest of helping enterprises acquire data from the web.

 Scraping car classified listings

 Buying used cars can be extremely tricky and intriguing.
 Cars are costly commodities and making such an investment shouldn’t be on the sole basis of the seller’s description.
 If your business is into re-selling used cars, you would want to make sure your customers get cars that can be relied upon and have a clean record.
-VIN numbers can be of use in such a scenario.
-VIN stands for vehicle identification number and is a code which is unique to every automobile.
+VINs can be of use in such a scenario.
+VIN stands for a vehicle identification number and is a code that is unique to every automobile.
 This number can be used to get historical data on the car such as:

 - Vehicle registration